ayushnag/sophy/notebooks/sophy_ayush.md

 ### Summer 2022 Goals
 - Add more datasets to SOPHY
   - Start with LTER and Phytobase.
 LTER is the most ideal format to test and Phytobase has by far the most microscopy data
+- Define regions and tags for data
+  - Use GeoJSON/GeoPandas to label data
+  - Brainstorm all the regions that are needed (oceans, fronts, etc.)
 - Create Jupyter notebook or Google Colab front end
   - Custom python functions for common oceanography use cases of this data
   - Direct SQLite editor for advanced users
   - Map visualization of all data
+  - UW Research Computing Club has access to Azure, AWS, etc. servers for ML
+- Start niche model/ML/Objective 3
+  - An idea is to start with unsupervised learning and then switching to supervised.
+Let's the ML project get started and potentially find trends we were not expecting.
+  - Could use synthetic data while real data is not there

 ### Feature Ideas
 - Think about how this could be adapted to the future of phytoplankton data